SIMPLE: Simple Intensity Map Producer for Line Emission: Abstract

 \section{Abstract}

-We present the Simple Intensity Map Producer for Line Emission (\textsc{Simple}), a public code to quickly simulate mock line-intensity maps, and an analytical framework to model intensity maps including observational effects. \textsc{Simple} can be applied to any spectral line sourced by galaxies.
+We present the Simple Intensity Map Producer for Line Emission (\textsc{Simple}), a public code for quickly simulating mock line-intensity maps, and an analytical framework for modeling intensity maps including observational effects. \textsc{Simple} can be applied to any spectral line sourced by galaxies.
 The \textsc{Simple} code is based on lognormal mock catalogs of galaxies including positions and velocities and assigns luminosities following the luminosity function.
 After applying a selection function to distinguish between detected and undetected galaxies, the code generates an intensity map, which can be modified with anisotropic smoothing, noise, a mask, and sky subtraction, and calculates the power spectrum multipoles.
-We show that the intensity auto-power spectrum and the galaxy-intensity cross-power spectrum agree well with the analytical estimates in real space.
-We derive and show that the sky subtraction suppresses the intensity auto-power spectrum and the cross-power spectrum on scales larger than the size of an individual observation.
-As an example application, we make forecasts for the sensitivity of an intensity mapping experiment similar to the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX) to the cross-power spectrum of Ly$\alpha$-emitting galaxies and the \Lya intensity.
-We predict that HETDEX will measure the galaxy-intensity cross-power spectrum with a high signal-to-noise ratio on scales of $0.04\, h\,\mathrm{Mpc}^{-1} < k < 1\, h\,\mathrm{Mpc}^{-1}$.
+We show that the intensity autopower spectrum and the galaxy-intensity cross-power spectrum agree well with the analytical estimates in real space.
+We derive and show that the sky subtraction suppresses the intensity autopower spectrum and the cross-power spectrum on scales larger than the size of an individual observation.
+As an example application, we make forecasts for the sensitivity of an intensity mapping experiment similar to the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX) to the cross-power spectrum of Ly$\alpha$-emitting galaxies and the Ly$\alpha$ intensity.
+We predict that HETDEX will detect the galaxy-intensity cross-power spectrum on scales of $0.04\, h\,\mathrm{Mpc}^{-1} < k < 1\, h\,\mathrm{Mpc}^{-1}$.

 \keywords{Observational cosmology (1146) --- Large-scale structure of the universe (902) --- Lyman-alpha galaxies (978)}